lucasdengcn/flutter-starter-demo/README.md

-# Insurance WS
+# Flutter Starter Demo

-A Flutter mobile application for insurance agency workspace with a focus on clean architecture and modular design.
+A Flutter mobile application for starter with a focus on clean architecture and modular design.

 ## Tech Stack